Rep. Ted Budd enters North Carolina U.S. Senate race

 “We all know that Joe Biden is a weak leader who won't stand up to the radical left," Budd said.
 “Today, the U.S. Senate is the last line of defense against becoming a woke, socialist wasteland.”

-The Winston-Salem native highlighted his upbringing in Davie County, noted he is a proud gun store owner and embraced several culture war symbols.
+The 49-year-old Winston-Salem native highlighted his upbringing in Davie County, noted he is a proud shooting range owner and embraced several culture war symbols.
 He alluded to six Dr. Seuss books a publisher will stop printing over racist and insensitive imagery, noting that he and his wife read Dr. Seuss books to their children and that “they turned out just fine.”

 “The only trigger warning around here is keep your finger off it until you’re ready to fire,” Budd said.